S-PScripts/locked-mode-x/README.md

 -> Alt-tab closes the quiz, use the window view button!<br>
 -> This is very buggy! <br>
 -> You might notice that locked mode is an app called Assessment Assistant? <br>
+-> This exploit is not affiliated with LoMoH (https://chrose.netlify.app/detail/lomoh/)!

 ## Credits:
 S-PScripts (me)